JuanGongora/JuanGongora.github.io/_posts/2017-06-03-building_a_ruby_gem_to_learn_about_web_scraping_part_3.markdown

 ---
 layout: post
-title:  Building a Ruby gem to learn about web scraping (Part 3)
+title:  "Building a Ruby gem to learn about web scraping (Part 3)"
 date:   2017-06-03 16:11:18 -0400
 ---